ldodson911/100-days-of-code/log.md

 **Today's Progress** Not sure it's progress, but updating my Git repos and staging deployments.
 Must remember to push often!

 **Thoughts:** I missed a day, graduate classes started yesterday and spent my day tracking down books and doing other work related tasks.
 Only getting in about an hour or 2 day of coding, but I think if I can dedicate that much time at least, I should still be good, my 100 days of code just may need to be extended longer to learn all that I want to learn.

+### Day 6: July 10, 2017

+**Today's Thoughts** Today's not really Day 6, but I'm logging it as such.
+I've been coding quite a bit between the last post and today but not logging it like I should.
+So I will pick up this challenge from this day forward.
+I've been doing some type of coding work almost every day, whether it's googling or reading about code to learn more, practicing tutorials or working on sample projects for my portfolio.

+**Today's Progress** Working with PHP functions and Wordpress template tags